 Surgery for Crohn's disease

 The most common surgery for Crohn's disease to correct this obstruction is an intestinal resection.
 I had one in 2001.
-Basically, this involves a surgeon removing the most diseased section of your intestine and connecting the two healthier parts via an anastomosis.
+Basically, this involves a surgeon removing the most diseased section of your intestine and connecting the 2 healthier parts via an anastomosis.
 This connection can be made via stitches or staples.
 Both methods have advantages.

 A resection can work wonders since it is removing a highly-diseased area of your intestine, but there are some elements to consider before undergoing such a serious operation.

 First, many resections, with Crohn's patients, take place in the terminal ileum.
 This is the final stretch of your small intestine.
 It is an area Crohn's patients tend to have problems, although, of course, with Crohn's, inflammation can be at any point in the digestive tract.

 Vitamin and other nutrient absorption

 When a piece of your intestine is removed from the terminal ileum it may be harder for you to absorb nutrients.
 For instance, many people who've had resections become B-12 deficient.
 This can lower your energy and overall well-being.